nystudio107/seomatic/DOCS.md

 Or if you want to set just one variable in the array, you can use the Twig function [merge](http://twig.sensiolabs.org/doc/filters/merge.html):

-    {% set seomaticProduct = seomaticProduct | merge({'brand': entry.brandInfo }) %}
+    {% set seomaticMainEntityOfPage = seomaticMainEntityOfPage | merge({'brand': entry.brandInfo }) %}

-You can change these `seomaticProduct` variables in your templates that `extends` your main `layout.twig` template, and due to the Twig rendering order, when `{% hook 'seomaticRender' %}` is called, they'll be populated in your rendered SEO Meta tags.
+You can change these `seomaticMainEntityOfPage` variables in your templates that `extends` your main `layout.twig` template, and due to the Twig rendering order, when `{% hook 'seomaticRender' %}` is called, they'll be populated in your rendered SEO Meta tags.

 See the section **Dynamic Twig SEO Meta** for more information on how to manipulate SEOmatic variables via Twig.